Cheylesmore: Industrial heritage and new developments

 The Quinton Road and Mile Lane areas of Cheylesmore have been occupied by several companies that contributed to Coventry's motoring heritage, including Rolls-Royce, Armstrong Siddeley, Coventry Climax, and the Swift Motor Company.
 The suburb's proximity to large manufacturing firms resulted in a rapid expansion of the area during the 1930s with planners finding it difficult to get houses constructed in time to meet the demand for them.
 The advantage of the short distance between the factories and houses was that workers were able to walk to the factories, saving them the bus fare.
 They were also able to go home for a meal at midday before returning to work.

 The former Quinton Works, originally built in 1890 as a cycle factory, situated at the junction of Mile Lane and Quinton Road was acquired by the Swift Motor Company in 1905.
 During World War I the factory contributed to the war-effort, producing munitions, military bicycles, Hispano-Suiza and Renault aircraft engines.

 The frontage of the Quinton Works has been restored and integrated with a newly built Ibis Hotel, whilst most of the rest of the former site has been knocked down.
 New developments in this part of Cheylesmore include Cheylesmore House which is the national headquarters of the Skills Funding Agency and the Standards and Testing Agency; a technology park for Coventry University; and residential housing.

 A new set of houses was built in 2007, on the new road Crediton Close.
 It looks onto Howes Primary School.
 It is all part of new housing for Coventry.

+Demographics

+According to the 2021 census, out of a population of 15,650, Cheylesmore's ethnic composition is as follows: